 Other major reasons to serve this airport

-- The airport served 2,5m passengers during 2017, with 23 airlines having operated to 45 destinations in 16 countries.
+- In 2019 Pafos airport served 3.04m passengers, with 25 airlines having operated to 50 destinations in 25 countries.

-- The traffic served by Pafos Airport is primarily leisure traffic, driven mostly by inbound tourism.
+- Most of the traffic served from/to Pafos airport is for leisure/holiday (estimated at 80%), driven mostly by inbound tourism, whereas the rest is mainly ‘Visiting Friends and Relatives’.
 Split of passenger traffic between Cyprus residents and non-Cyprus residents is 20/80% respectively.

 - Company formation, tax planning, trusts, foreign exchange trading and fund administration are all strong segments of the business services industry, encouraged by around 50 double taxation treaties and a legal system based on English law.